mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 {{"demo": "CustomFieldFormat.js"}}

 :::info
-If you want to have a less dense field format, you can use the [formatDensity](/x/react-date-pickers/custom-field/#change-the-format-density) prop.
+You can control the field format spacing using the [formatDensity](/x/react-date-pickers/custom-field/#change-the-format-density) prop.
 :::

 ### Custom field placeholder